AluminumPirate/py-threat-intelligence/README.md

 All are enclosed in a docker container using docker-compose.yml

 ## Things to point out 👉
-* I have worked on this project for about 1-2 days.
 * I have learned about docker and docker-compose files.
 * I have learned more about sqlalchemy ORM.
 * I have leaned how to create a README file 😉